sxkosone/job-hunter/README.md

 JOBuddy aims to help users manage their job hunt and keep track of all the applications they send and events and deadlines they do not want to miss.

-Can be viewed live at Heroku, newest version coming soon!
+Can be viewed live at Heroku: https://sheltered-woodland-79144.herokuapp.com/

 * Ruby version
 ruby 2.3.4